akashpawar6474/DSA-/README.md

 99. Determine if string is unique => witout map or set or char freq array of lenght 28 with bit manipulation VVIMP amazon,google,fb
 100. Squares of a Sorted Array => very simple problem two pointers moving in same direction
 101. Rotate Array => VIMP and simple problem where reversing is logic
+102. Basic Calculator II => very imp problem not intuitive asked in google and fb